mariannegru/poeditor-android-gradle-plugin/README.md

 It also provides a built-in syntax to handle placeholders to enhance the already awesome Android support from PoEditor.

 ## Minimum requirements
+* Gradle 8.2 or above
-* Android Gradle Plug-in 7.0 or above
+* Android Gradle Plug-in 8.0 or above

 ## Setting Up
 In your main `build.gradle`, add [jitpack.io](https://jitpack.io/) repository in the `buildscript` block and include the plug-in as a dependency: